bakdata/streams-bootstrap/charts/kafka-app/README.md

-# common-app library helm chart
+# kafka-app library helm chart

 This is a **library chart** used to provide common, reusable templates for Kafka applications.